scala/docs.scala-lang/_overviews/scala3-book/taste-modeling.md

   def speak(): String = "Woof!"
 ```

-Notice how the class extends the traits with the `extends` and `with` keywords.
+Notice how the class extends the traits with the `extends` keyword.

 Similarly, here’s a `Cat` class that implements those same traits while also overriding two of the concrete methods it inherits: